-Concerning ports, most new options now have four HDMI ports for devices, like gaming consoles, soundbars, or Blu-ray players.
+Concerning ports, most new options now have four HDMI ports for devices, like gaming consoles, soundbars, speakers, or Blu-ray players.
 One or two USB ports are also often included.

 One of the ways in which Sony sets itself apart, particularly from budget-friendly TV brands, is with impressive, immersive sound technologies.
 Acoustic Surface Audio Technology is offered in OLED screens, while Acoustic Multi Audio is included in LED models.
 They both offer immersive sound using vibrations to achieve quality mid-range and high audio, though bass can be lacking.